 Step 7: Change Theme Design

-The first thing you need to do if you have problems logging in to WordPress is change the theme.
+If you have problems logging in to WordPress, you first need to change the theme.

 The first thing you need to do is select a new theme from the dropdown menu.
 In this example, I am using the Twenty Twelve theme.
-In my case, I have chosen the Twenty Eleven theme.
+In my case, I have chosen the Twenty-Eleven theme.

 After you have selected a new theme, you should be able to log in without any issues.